lttng/lttng-ust/README.md

     variable `LTTNG_UST_DEBUG` when launching the user application.
 It can also be enabled at build time by compiling LTTng-UST with `-DLTTNG_UST_DEBUG`.
+  - `liblttng-ust` abort on critical can be activated by setting the environment variable `LTTNG_UST_ABORT_ON_CRITICAL` when launching the user application.
+It can also be enabled at build time by compiling LTTng-UST with `-DLTTNG_UST_ABORT_ON_CRITICAL`.
   - The environment variable `LTTNG_UST_REGISTER_TIMEOUT` can be used to specify how long the applications should wait for the session daemon  _registration done_ command before proceeding to execute the